rapmd73/JackrabbitRelay/README.md

 * `Asset`: The asset you are trading.
 Must be exactly as the exchange lists it.
 Hint: Use [ListMarkets](Extras/README.md#listmarkets) to confirm

 * `USD`/`Base`/`Quote`: Choose only one to set the amount to be purchased/sold
-    * `USD` will only work if the asset has a coresponsing USD pair to do a proper base conversion on.
+    * `USD` will only work if the asset has a corresponding USD pair to do a proper base conversion on.
     * `Base` is the asset itself value, ie BTC, ADA, AAVE, so one.
         A base of 1 for BTC is to purchase 1 BTC.